keyboardio/Kaleidoscope/README.md

 ### `unicodeCustomEnd()`

-> If the host OS type is set to `Kaleidoscope::HostOS::Custom`, then this function will
+> If the host OS type is set to `kaleidoscope::hostos::Custom`, then this function will
 > be called whenever the [`.end()`](#end) method is called.
 The default
 > implementation does nothing, and should be overridden to implement the custom
 > magic needed to leave unicode input mode.